Exemption Exam Information

 Accommodations

-Winter 2023 Exemption Exam Dates & Registration
+Summer 2024 Exemption Exam Dates & Registration

 Terms of Agreement and Honors Pledge

-- Students may only attempt each exemption exam one time, and may only take one exam per time slot.
+2. Students may only attempt each exemption exam one time, and may only take one exam per time slot.
 All exams must be taken prior to the start of the student's first semester here at UMD.

-- It may take up to one week to grade your exam.
-Students will be notified of their results via their registered UMD email (TERPmail).
+4. Students will be notified of their results via their registered UMD email (TERPmail).

-- Students may not review their exam once it has been submitted for grading.
+5. Students may not review their exam once it has been submitted for grading.

-- Regarding Academic Integrity:
+7. Regarding Academic Integrity:

-- The University of Maryland takes academic integrity matters seriously.
+• The University of Maryland takes academic integrity matters seriously.
 Students completing an exemption exam are expected to complete the exam without using any additional resources (e.g., code from the web, notes, etc.) Remember that it is in your best interest to complete exams following the above guidelines, otherwise you might be placed in a course where you might not be successful.

-- After taking an exam, you may not disclose, post nor distribute any information about the exam.
+• After taking an exam, you may not disclose, post, nor distribute any information about the exam.
 Providing this information represents an academic integrity violation and will be reported as such.
 We appreciate your cooperation on this matter.

-- Cases of suspected cheating or misconduct (e.g., false identification) during the exam will be reported immediately to the Honor Council within the Office of Student Conduct.
+• Cases of suspected cheating or misconduct (e.g., false identification) during the exam will be reported immediately to the Honor Council within the Office of Student Conduct.

 How to prepare: